Decoupled Subgraph Federated Learning: Introduction

 \section{Introduction}

-Many real-world data are graph-structured, where nodes represent entities, and edges encapsulate relationships or connections between them.
-For example, in demand prediction for the energy grid, nodes represent power stations and edges embody transmission lines.
-Similarly, the identification of vulnerabilities in global supply chains involves nodes as individual companies or production facilities and edges as their interconnections.
-Another real-world scenario is anti-money laundering, where nodes symbolize accounts and edges correspond to transactions, which are strictly confidential.
+Many real-world data are graph-structured, where nodes represent entities and edges capture their relationships.
+For example, in anti-money laundering, nodes symbolize accounts and edges correspond to confidential transactions.

-Graph neural networks (GNNs) are a class of neural network architectures tailored for graph-structured data with proven success in various domains, such as drug discovery, social networks, or traffic flow modeling \cite{stokes:2020deep, fan2019graph, jiang:2022graph}.
-In practical real-world applications, the graph data is often naturally distributed across multiple clients, i.e., the global graph encompasses multiple, non-overlapping subgraphs.
-For instance, the examples of energy grids, global supply chains, and anti-money laundering involve local graphs delineating regional energy grids, internal supply chains of distinct corporations, and the internal transactional networks of financial institutions, respectively.
+Graph neural networks (GNNs) are specialized neural networks for graph-structured data, showing success in fields such as drug discovery, social networks, or traffic flow modeling \citep{stokes:2020deep, fan2019graph, jiang:2022graph}.
+In many practical applications, graph data is inherently distributed across multiple clients, i.e., the global graph encompasses multiple, non-overlapping subgraphs.
+For example, in anti-money laundering, local graphs represent internal transactional networks of financial institutions.

-For these and many other applications, data sharing among clients is unfeasible due to privacy, regulations, or proprietary restrictions.
-In this context, federated learning (FL)~\cite{mcmahan:2017}, emerges as a promising approach to exploit (global) graph-structured data while safeguarding data privacy.
-Various flavors of federated GNNs exist~\cite{liu:2022federated}.
-In this work, our focus is on one of the most prevalent scenarios: subgraph FL~\cite{zhang_subgraph:2021}, where clients hold subgraphs of disjoint nodes that integrate into a comprehensive global graph with interconnections between the different local subgraphs.
+For this and many other applications, data sharing among clients is often restricted due to privacy, regulations, or proprietary restrictions.
+Federated learning (FL)~\citep{mcmahan:2017} offers a way to utilize global graph-structured data while maintaining data privacy.
+Various flavors of federated GNNs exist~\citep{liu:2022federated}.
+This paper focuses on one of the most prevalent scenarios, \textbf{subgraph federated learning (SFL)}~\citep{zhang_subgraph:2021}, where clients hold disjoint subgraphs that together form a global graph with interconnections between the different local subgraphs.

-Training a GNN involves aggregating feature representations of neighboring nodes to generate more expressive embeddings~\cite{kipf:2016semi, hamilton:2017inductive, velicovic:2018gat}.
-In subgraph FL, a key challenge is facilitating training when some neighboring nodes reside in other clients.
-Several approaches have been proposed to address this challenge~\cite{zhang_subgraph:2021, peng:2022fedni, chen:2021fedgraph, du:2022federated, lei:2023federated}.
-The prevailing issue with all these approaches lies in their reliance on sharing the original, or generated, node features or node embeddings with other clients.
-This raises serious privacy concerns in situations when the node features are sensitive.
-To remedy this issue, inspired by~\cite{cui2022positional}, we notice that the global graph structure alone is informative, often less sensitive, and may be used to train strong classifiers beyond what is achievable with vanilla federated learning, see Fig.~\ref{fig:motivation}.
-In this work, we hinge upon this observation to develop strong subgraph FL algorithms.